kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 As a result, the following storage functionality is not supported on Windows nodes

-* Windows does not support volume subpath mounts.
+* Volume subpath mounts.
 Only the entire volume can be mounted in a Windows container.
 * Subpath volume mounting for Secrets
 * Host mount projection
 * DefaultMode (due to UID/GID dependency)